-INGREDIENT Place of Origin (name one) Food Miles Financial Cost TOTAL KMS: TOTAL FINANCIAL COST:
+INGREDIENT Place of Origin (name one) Food Miles Financial Cost 1 TOTAL KMS: TOTAL FINANCIAL COST:

-- 3. Now go back to the main page and click on "Get into real food."
-Try the finder.
-Locate your Province and City to find fresh food markets in your area. - 4.
-City where you live:

-Name three local food markets that you can purchase fresh foods at in your area:

-- a)

-- b)

-- C)

-- 5. Name two interesting facts that you learned from shopping for the ingredients put into your pizza.

-6. Is the pizza that you created an accurate representation of what ingredients go into a pizza?
+2. .
+Name two interesting facts that you learned from shopping for the ingredients put into your pizza.
+3. .
+Is the pizza that you created an accurate representation of what ingredients go into a pizza?
 Why or why not?

-7. How could you make your pizza with less 'food miles'?

-8. Do you think that most Canadians check where their food comes from and consider that before purchasing food?
+4 .
+How could you make your pizza with less 'food miles'?
+5 Do you think that most Canadians check where their food comes from and consider that before purchasing food?
 Why or why not?

-9. Do you think reducing our food miles is important?
+6. Do you think reducing our food miles is important?
 Why or why not?